 1. Gamers will have full control of their virtual assets

-Blockchain allows full transparency and decentralised control of virtual assets, meaning players will have ownership of their virtual assets.
+Blockchain allows full transparency and decentralized control of virtual assets, meaning players will have ownership of their virtual assets.
 They will be able to exchange these assets with other players, and for assets on other games, instantly.
-Gamers will also be able to use their virtual assets across different games, providing players with a more personalised video gaming experience.
+Gamers will also be able to use their virtual assets across different games, providing players with a more personalized video gaming experience.

 2. Players stand to be rewarded for their interaction with video games

-Through the tokenisation of platforms, players will be able to earn tokens for playing, reviewing, or sharing games on social media.
-Players will also be incentivised to provide reviews and feedback to developers, leading to the improvement of games available.
+Through the tokenization of platforms, players will be able to earn tokens for playing, reviewing, or sharing games on social media.
+Players will also be incentivized to provide reviews and feedback to developers, leading to the improvement of games available.
 Blockchain will allow players’ activities to be tracked, and for them to be rewarded accurately and instantly.

 3. Blockchain builds gamer credibility and accountability

 As the blockchain is an immutable ledger which records all transactions and allows players to use their account across multiple games services, gamers’ interactions, player history, and trading of in-game items are always tracked and documented.
 With these records made publicly available, a player’s reputation is tied to the blockchain, therefore encouraging good behavior within the community.
 This builds and fosters a safer gaming environment, giving value to those with credible reputations, and encourages transparency within the gaming ecosystem.

 In the past, virtual goods ownership and trading were never fully possible.
 For example, the rare or expensive item players worked hard or paid for was often copied by fraudsters and resold, making their item neither unique nor as valuable.